 Outreach and Civic Engagement.
 Jasmine described much of her work as a business teacher is centered on food security as demonstrated by her outreach and civic engagement.
 I asked Jasmine, "Can you tell me more about what that's looked like as far as putting the pantry together and how do you keep it stocked?"
-Jasmine responded,

-Um, the students that do run it know that if they, they see someone there, they don't see them in real life, they've never met them before, um, and they sign a confidentiality agreement before they agreed to work at the food pantry.
+Jasmine responded, before they agreed to work at the food pantry.
 Um, they have to go through some training about food safety.
 Um, we haven't had, there's never a time where someone hasn't visited our food pantry when it's opened.
 We always have people that come.
 Um, and if we do get word, like from our guidance counselors or from somebody in the community that like, there was a fire or there was, um, so a death in the family.
-We'll make a box and we'll take it to them.
+We'll make a box, and we'll take it to them.